 Do you know what special education services a child with ADHD is entitled to?
 Who must evaluate the child?
 When the school can refuse to comply with a 504 Plan or IEP laws?
 If not, read this.

-After working in special-education law for more than 30 years, I have found that schools don’t always follow the letter and spirit of the law when providing accommodations and services for children protected under the Individuals with Disabilities Education Act (IDEA, the law governing special education) and Section 504.
+After working in special-education law for more than 30 years, I have found that schools don’t always follow the letter and spirit of the law when providing accommodations and special education services for children protected under the Individuals with Disabilities Education Act (IDEA, the law governing special education) and Section 504.
 If your child with special needs doesn’t receive some or all of the educational assistance he deserves and is legally entitled to, he may find school hard, and he may even fail.